 When a user opens a file using the Egnyte Desktop App, the file is automatically locked in the cloud to prevent other users from overwriting changes.
 Other users who attempt to open or edit the file will receive a notification that the file is locked for editing - most applications will still allow users to edit the file in read-only mode.
-This occurs regardless of whether the file is opened from the cloud, a turbo device, or a copy of the file that has been synchronized for offline access.
+This occurs regardless of whether the file is opened from the cloud, a Smart Cache device, or a copy of the file that has been synchronized for offline access.

 The file locking mechanism also reduces the chance of conflicts occurring.

 I opened a file from one computer but I can still edit it from another computer where I'm logged in.
 How is that possible if the file is locked?

 Every lock is tied to a specific user so it prevents other users from editing the file.
 If you log in using the same Egnyte account that holds the lock from a different computer, you can still edit the files.
 Other users will not be able to edit the file.